solliancenet/microsoft-postgresql-developer-guide/05_AI/05_06_Types_Of_AI_Applications.md

 ## External Applications with function calling

 Before function calling, responses from an LLM were unstructured and inconsistent.
 Developers were required to write complex validation code to make sure they can handle each variation of a response.
 Users could not get answers like "What is the current weather in Stockholm?".
-This is because models were limited to the time the data was trained on.
+This is because models were limited to the data available at that moment in time.

 Function Calling is a feature of the Azure Open AI Service to overcome to the following limitations: